-Many knowledgeable drivers will tell you that minivans are among the most utilitarian vehicles sold today: No other vehicle uses space quite so well.
+Many knowledgeable drivers will tell you that minivans are among the most utilitarian vehicles sold today: No other vehicle uses space quite so well, not even an SUV.
 The reality is, many of those who buy minivans buy them fully loaded, and that’s why we opted to test the “ultimate” minivans, with a price cap of $50,000, so we could evaluate the latest in technology, features and drivetrains.

 We asked Nissan for a Quest to test, and it declined to participate.